kamora/PHPCodeGuide/PHPStyleGuide.md

 </pre>

-&#8627; Incorrect because there are two namespaces, but the curly brace syntax was not used.
+&#8627; Incorrect because the curly brace syntax was not used.

 #### &#10004; Correct